dbonfigli/yatorrent/README.md

 - [BEP 15 - UDP Tracker Protocol for BitTorrent](http://bittorrent.org/beps/bep_0015.html);
 - [BEP 23 - Tracker Returns Compact Peer Lists](https://www.bittorrent.org/beps/bep_0023.html).

-This is a didactic project I created purely to learn rust, it is far from feature complete or production ready, albeit working: it has been tested to saturate a 1Gb/s internet connection with low cpu usage.
+## Supported Platforms

+Yatorrent is cross-platform: runs on Linux, macOS, and Windows.

+## Performance

+Yatorrent has been tested to saturate a 1 Gb/s internet connection while maintaining low CPU usage.
+When used locally alongside other local clients, download speeds have instead been limited by disk I/O, reaching the maximum throughput the storage device can sustain, tested with up to 300MB/s.

+## Quick Start

 Compile with: